This post about workplace mobbing is by Delia Grenville In the popular FX show The…

 This was funny, but it was also painful because I’ve seen it happen in real life.
 I’ve been in a meeting where someone said, “In the spirit of Radical Candor…” and proceeded to be really cruel.

 Also, I recently got this email from one of you: “I gave some feedback – with a specific example – to my boss that the way he is addressing the team (in large team settings) is making them fearful to speak up.
-A harsh/dismissive tone that shuts a conversation down and often embarrasses the team member that spoke up.
+A harsh/dismissive tone that shuts a conversation down and often embarrasses the team member who spoke up.
 Many on the team have shared this sentiment with him already.
-After the director received this feedback, he responded by saying that he’s using radical candor.
+After the director received this feedback, he responded by saying that he was using radical candor.
 I feel this is the wrong application of radical candor, specifically finding your quote that ‘Radical Candor is kind and helpful.’”

 Unfortunately, this is a pretty common experience, so I’ll share the articles I suggested this person send to the director to explain the difference between Radical Candor and Obnoxious Aggression.